smaclell/smaclell.github.io/_drafts/figuring-out-flaky-tests.md

 [Repeat( 1000 )]
 ===============================================================================

-Chris recommended to confirm whether the test had intermittent issues alone.
+Chris recommended confirming whether the test had intermittent issues when running alone.
 He had a simple trick to repeat the test multiple times.
 Add the [Repeat][repeat] attribute to the test.

 This would essentially run the test 1000 times in a loop.
 If any test run fails then the test fails.
 If the test had problems alone then this would easily show them.
-Otherwise we would have to continue looking elsewhere.
+Otherwise, we would have to continue looking elsewhere.

 The test passed with flying colours.
 The search continued for other tests which would have caused it to fail.